privacybydesign/irma-frontend-packages/plugins/irma-client/README.md

 #### Cancellation
 The `irma server` knows an endpoint to delete sessions.
-This endpoint is being used to communicate a cancellation initiated by the user via this library itself.
+This endpoint is being used to communicate session cancellation initiated by the user via this library.
-Automatic communicating cancellation to the `irma server` can be disabled by setting the `cancel` option to `false` instead of an object.
+Communicating cancellation to the `irma server` can be disabled by setting the `cancel` option to `false` instead of an object.

 These are the accepted properties and their defaults for cancellation: